LINDA WERTHEIMER, HOST:

 CHESTER: With the technology that we have today, you would wind up back in the Stone Age, essentially.

 WERTHEIMER: Why would you go back to the Stone Age?

 CHESTER: Well, think, for instance, about how dependent we are now on things like GPS, cell phones, computer networks - that kind of stuff.
 You make a phone call with your cell phone.
 And if there is no precise time synchronization then all of the analog-to-digital conversion, the transmission of the digital data, the decoding of that transmitted data back into an analog signal that goes to the phone and the person that the other and that you are talking to - if you didn't have precise time, that wouldn't happen, period.

 WERTHEIMER: It is in the evolution of technology, Chester says, that is driving the requirement for more precise time.
 And Chester took us to see the precision instruments which now measure time - the atomic clocks in their climate controlled glass cells.
 These clocks are far beyond anything so basic as noticing when the sun rises or sets.
 Atomic clocks measure defined seconds.
 So what is the second?

 CHESTER: Now, I only thought it was one Mississippi, but then I started working here.

-WERTHEIMER: Jeff Chester tells us, atomic clocks count the oscillations of atoms bombarded by microwaves.
+WERTHEIMER: Geoff Chester tells us, atomic clocks count the oscillations of atoms bombarded by microwaves.

 WERTHEIMER: You make a decision that so many billion oscillations of this little atom are going to be one second.